The complete guide to sustainable direct mail

 When it’s planned right, and especially as part of an omnichannel approach to customer engagement, direct mail can avoid many of the negative environmental impacts that have been assumed to be inevitable in the industry.

 Australia Post is supporting sustainable direct mail in this country by working to reduce environmental impacts, facilitating a circular economy and ensuring a transparent and traceable supply chain.
-Its stated objectives are to reduce greenhouse gas emissions by 25% and to enable the reuse and recycling of 100,000 tonnes of material by 2020.

 At mmw3degrees, a long-term approach to sustainability ensures we are committed to constant learning and improving and as we work with our clients to help them achieve the standards of sustainability and corporate responsibility that customers increasingly demand.